Skip to main content

 Environment URL showing the UUID after /environments/

-1. Open your environment in the Portal and scroll down to the "Manage environment configuration" widget.
+1. Open your environment and scroll to Manage environment configuration.

 Manage environment configuration widget showing Export and Import rows